Authoring Tools and ATAG

 Authoring tools are software and services that “authors” (web developers, designers, writers, etc.) use to produce web content (static web pages, dynamic web applications, etc.).
 Examples of authoring tools are listed below under “Who ATAG is for”.

-The Authoring Tool Accessibility Guidelines (ATAG) documents explain how to:
+Authoring Tool Accessibility Guidelines (ATAG) explains how to:

 - make the authoring tools themselves accessible, so that people with disabilities can create web content, and

 - help authors create more accessible web content — specifically: enable, support, and promote the production of content that conforms to Web Content Accessibility Guidelines (WCAG).

 ATAG is part of a series of accessibility guidelines, including Web Content Accessibility Guidelines (WCAG) and User Agent Accessibility Guidelines (UAAG).
 Essential Components of Web Accessibility explains the relationship between the different guidelines.